Bhavna Pani

-Bhavna Pani is an Indian actress, model and dancer.
+Bhavna Pani (born 6 July 1985) is an Indian actress, model and dancer.
 She is trained in classical dance forms – Odissi and Kathak, as well as in ballet and contemporary modern dance.
-She debuted in films in 2001 with Tere Liye.
+She debuted in films in 2001 with the Kannada film Yuvaraja and the Hindi movie Tere Liye - both released within a gap of one month.

 Career

-Bhavna Pani was born and brought up in Mumbai, India.
+Bhavna Pani was born on 6 July 1985 and brought up in Mumbai, India.
 She is the daughter of ad filmmaker Uday Shankar Pani.
 She has a younger sister Devna Pani who is a fashion designer and actress.
 She did her BA in Psychology and Philosophy from Mithibai College, Mumbai.

 She is trained in Odissi and Kathak by Kelucharan Mohapatra and Birju Maharaj.
 She has learned contemporary dance at Terrence Lewis Contemporary Dance Company and is also trained in Jazz and Ballet.